 The coronavirus crisis has affected work processes in the Labour Force Survey.
 The following is a breakdown of the problems and descriptions of how to handle them methodologically.
-A detailed methodology of the survey can be found in the Methods section of the Annual Labour
+A detailed methodology of the survey can be found on the internet site at "Topics: Labour market".